hypernumbers/hypernumbers-manual/contents/hypernumbers-graph-fn-status-bar.rst

 Example 2
 ---------

-Example of scaling across multiple values to emulate spotify like popularity ratings
+This example illustrates how multiple values can be compared using progress bars by scaling to an appropirate value.

+.. image :: /images/status_bar_ex2_scaling.png